Heartstopper (graphic novel): Accolades

-Television adaptation
+Netflix adaptation

 A television adaptation of Heartstopper entered development after See-Saw Films acquired the rights in July 2019.
-Production was greenlit in January 2021 by the streaming service Netflix as an eight-episode series written by Oseman and starring Joe Locke and Kit Connor as Charlie and Nick, respectively.
-It premiered on 22 April 2022 to high viewership and critical acclaim and has received numerous accolades.
-A second and third season are currently in development.
+Production was greenlit in January 2021 by the streaming service Netflix as an eight-episode series written by Oseman and starring Kit Connor and Joe Locke as Nick and Charlie, respectively.
+The first season was released on 22 April 2022, the second on 3 August 2023 and the third on 3 October 2024.
+Since its premiere, the series has received high viewership, critical acclaim and numerous accolades.

-As a tie-in to the series, the first volume of the graphic novel was re-released on 28 April 2022 with new cover art featuring Locke and Connor as Charlie and Nick recreating the original illustrated cover, as well as an excerpt of the show's script.
+As a tie-in to the series' premiere, the first volume of the graphic novel was re-released on 28 April 2022 with an excerpt of the show's script and new cover art featuring Connor and Locke as Nick and Charlie recreating the original illustrated cover.
 The graphic novel became the top-selling children's book in the UK following the popularity of the Netflix series.